deutschkihun/ssr-boilerplate/README.md

 # Server side rendering (SSR)
-> Server side rendering is the process of taking a client-side javascript framework website and rendering it to static HTML and CSS on the server.
+> Server side rendering is the process of taking a client-side javascript framework website and rendering it to static HTML and CSS on the **server**.
-Why is this important ?
-We want fast loading websites and SSR is a tool to help you get your website rendered faster.
+SSR is very useful for fast loading (rendering) websites.
+By using SSR, HTML will be generated on the server and send that donw to the browser.

-How faster the browser renders your app depends on how you build it.
-Because with server side rendering we can generate the HTML on the server send that down to the browser.
+# Advantage of SSR ( compare with Client side rendering (CSR))

 ## Structure